The SPIN modules

 Step 2 - Evidence your SPIN

-You will need to upload and link evidence on RCPCH ePortfolio to demonstrate you have met the appropriate competences for your SPIN module.
+When the CSAC have approved you to start their SPIN, the RCPCH Team will add the SPIN curriculum to your ePortfolio.
+You will need to upload and link evidence on the ePortfolio to demonstrate that you have met the appropriate competences for their module.

-Some SPIN modules contain checklists that must be used in training.
-These will be sent by email when your application has been approved.
+Some SPIN modules contain checklists that must be used during training.
+These will be sent by e-mail when your application has been approved.

 Step 3 – Complete your SPIN